MindHacker-1234/assignmentcompletion/README.md

 # frontend
-In Master Branch there are projects based on javascript
+In Master Branch there are projects based on javascript, Change the branch from main to Master